AdityaAloof/CourseReg_Lite/README.md

-# SEMO Course Registration System
+# CourseReg Lite

+**A minimal course registration web application (MVP) for SEMO students**

-A functional course registration web application built with Bootstrap 5 and vanilla JavaScript.
+A functional course registration web application built with Bootstrap 5 and vanilla JavaScript, allowing students to log in, select, and confirm their courses.

 ## Features